Cheapest car insurance carriers in Norfolk / Virginia Beach

 Part of our Virginia auto insurance report — statewide rates & carrier rankings.

-- Erie Insurance and American Family are consistently among the cheapest carriers in this market
+- Erie Insurance and Virginia Farm Bureau are consistently among the cheapest carriers in this market

 - Rate spreads are wide — cheapest carrier can be 40–60% below the most expensive for the same profile